Bronanza/emailer/readme.md

     );
 }
 ```
+## Usage
-3) Make a class that contain the confifuration for the email
+1) Make a class that contain the confifuration for the email

 ```
 <?php